thiagoton/puc_proj_final/README.md

 # Known Issues
 ## **ERROR: unexpected error - 'cannot stash changes - there is nothing to stash.'**
-Sometimes, dvc+git gets into a inconsistent state.
-If such behavior occurs, a way to workaround if by make a small modification at a single file that is tracked by git (ex: add a _space_ into this README).
+Sometimes, dvc+git gets into an inconsistent state.
+If such behavior occurs, a way to workaround it is by making a small modification at a single file that is tracked by git (ex: add a _space_ into this README).
 This way is known to overcome such problem